HerrerAaron/PGPilot/README.md

 | `pickup_datetime` between date range | 152.70 ms | 27.96 ms | **5.5x** |
 | `total_amount > 100` | 235.79 ms | 183.76 ms | **1.3x** |

-The two indexes deliver very different speedups despite similarly selective queries. `pg_stats.correlation` explains why: `pickup_datetime` is `0.68` (rows were loaded in roughly chronological order, so matching rows sit on a small number of adjacent disk pages) versus `0.15` for `total_amount` (high-fare trips are scattered randomly across the table, so even a precise index still has to fetch from thousands of scattered pages).
+The two indexes deliver very different speedups despite similarly selective queries. `pg_stats.correlation` explains why: `pickup_datetime` is `0.68` (i.e. rows were loaded in roughly chronological order, so matching rows sit on a small number of adjacent disk pages) versus `0.15` for `total_amount` (i.e. high-fare trips are scattered randomly across the table, so even a precise index still has to fetch from thousands of scattered pages).
 An index's payoff depends on how well the indexed column correlates with the table's physical row order, not just on how selective the query is.

 ### Auditability